Middle School Education - Alternative Certification 5-9 (MAT)

 |Choose the technology course appropriate for your content certification area:||3|

 |EDTP 678 Supporting the Second Year Alternative Certification Teacher I||1-3|

 |EDTP 679 Supporting the Second Year Alternative Certification Teacher II||1-3|

 To maintain your Temporary Provisional Certificate, you MUST be enrolled in Alternative certification coursework.

 Certification Assessment: Satisfactory dispositions assessment; Satisfactory certification teacher performance assessment (TPA).
 Passing score on 5-9 PLT PRAXIS exam; must pass KTIP

-Degree Assessment: Satisfactory dispositions assessment; all program coursework with 3.0 cumulative GPA (and no more than a total of two grades of C in degree courses).
+Degree Assessment: Satisfactory dispositions assessment; all program coursework with 3.0 cumulative GPA (and no more than a total of two grades of C (six credit hours) in degree courses).
 Satisfactory Alternative Certification degree teacher performance assessment (TPA).